DesignedSimplicity/8BrickArcade/README.md

 Bootstrap is leveraged to provide a well-known responsive layout framework and augmented with custom CSS where required.
 All artwork and images

 All design, artwork and images were created to showcase a LEGO project and experiment with studio photography and post processing techniques.

-## Features

-1. Server-side rendering of React Components to ensure rendering on devices without JavasScript enabled
-1. React Application entry points in multiple Controller/Views to simulate a transitional migration approach
-1. Client-side URL routing with animated page transitions allow for an app like user experience
-1. Touch enabled 360-degree view for characters with background image preloading